Types of data

 Stopping and restarting a container will not delete your data within that container.

-Volumes persist if a container shuts down.
+- Volumes persist if a container shuts down.
 If a container (re-)starts and mounts a volume, any data inside of that volume is available in the container.
-Not only for restarting - when removing a container the data persists.

 The VOLUME command specifies a path inside the container that will be treated as a volume.
 The mapping to the host’s file system is defined by the run command when starting a container.